xraypy/xraylarch/_sources/installation.rst.txt

 If this script fails, report it to the `Larch Github Issues`_ (including the error trace and the `GetLarch.log` file).

-The scripts will download and install `Miniforge Python` which uses Anaconda Python and the `conda-forge` channel as the basis of an installation that will be essentially identical to the environment installed by the binary installers, that is, the whole environment is stored in a folder called `xraylarch` in your home folder.
+The scripts will download and install `Mambaforge Python` which uses Anaconda Python and the `conda-forge` channel as the basis of an installation that will be essentially identical to the environment installed by the binary installers, that is, the whole environment is stored in a folder called `xraylarch` in your home folder.
 In case of problems, simply remove this folder to clean the installation.

-.. note::2

-   **Optional/expert** You may execute `GetLarch.sh --devel` to install the latest development version instead of the latest release.

-You can also read these scripts and modify them for your needs (or maybe suggest ways we could maintain that for others to use too).

 .. _install-conda: